HeliosRider/credit-risk-classification/README.md

 - Given that the class imbalance is likely (healthy loans significantly outnumber high-risk loans), the model might be biased towards predicting the larger class (healthy loans).
 This would explain the high accuracy but also why there is a noticeable gap in precision between the two classes.

-- Overall results indicate that the model has performed well.
-Evident by a high accuracy score of 99%.
+- Overall results indicate that the model has performed well, evident by the high accuracy score of 99%.
 And based on this accurracy, I recommend the model for use by the company.